Why You Should Outsource Your Writing, Plus How to Do it Well

 Lauren Hauptman Ink

-Born with an uncanny ability to find fault, Lauren Hauptman quickly realized popularity might not be in her future.
+BUILDING BETTER BUSINESS STORIES THROUGH WORDS AND PICTURES Born with an uncanny ability to find fault, Lauren Hauptman quickly realized popularity might not be in her future.
 So she honed her innate gift into a freakishly attuned talent for improving the work of others.
 She is seldom found without a red pen in hand and has pledged to eradicate superfluous apostrophes and other such mortal sins wherever they dwell.
-A seasoned communications professional with two decades of publishing, marketing-communications and fund-raising experience in a...
+A seasoned communications professional with two decades of...
 Continue Reading